Booker scores 58 points, leads Suns to huge comeback win

+The Suns earned the comeback win barely one week after losing to the Pelicans twice in New Orleans.
+Booker prides himself as a team player and a willing passer, but on Saturday night, he realized he had the hot hand.

+“Once I get it going a little bit, shooting over a hand is the right play,” Booker said.

-It’s the second time this season Booke has topped 50 points — he scored 51 against the Bulls on Nov.
+It’s the second time this season Booker has topped 50 points — he scored 51 against Chicago at home Nov.
 30 in just three quarters.
+He had a career-high 70 points at Boston in March 2017 and had 59 at Utah in March 2019.

-This effort was even more impressive because it brought the Suns back from a 24-point deficit in the second half.
+This effort brought the Suns back from a 24-point deficit.
 The three-time All-Star made 21 of 35 shots, including 6 of 12 3-pointers.
-He added five rebounds and five assists.
+He added five rebounds, five assists and played the entire second half.

+The Phoenix bench and fans loved every minute of it.
+New Orleans?
+Not so much.

+“I don’t enjoy watching somebody score 58 points on us,” Pelicans guard C.J.
+McCollum said.
+“It is not enjoyable.”

 The Pelicans led 83-59 midway through the third quarter, but the Suns used a 25-6 run to cut that advantage to 89-84 going into the fourth.
 Booker scored 20 points in the third, willing his team back into contention.